 Biography

 Anita Anantharam’s research interests include nationalism and feminism in South Asia, women's movements, food and cultural studies.
-She is currently working on a project on domesticity and food politics — specifically, how women selectively participate in global politics through reinventing and reimagining the home as a space of resistance and revolution.
+She is currently working on a project on domesticity and food politics — specifically, how women selectively participate in global politics through reinventing and reimagining the home as an area of resistance and revolution.

 Areas of Expertise (7)